-Command Line Option Function -patch5_path Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -jumpstart dir_path Produces a sample finish file for Solaris JumpStart installation.
-The dir_path indicates the path to the directory in which to create the finish file. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
+Command Line Option Function -patch5_path Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
 This option passes -I ssh_key_file to every SSH invocation. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -noipc Disables the installer from making outbound networking calls to Veritas Services and Operations Readiness Tool (SORT) in order to automatically obtain patch and release information updates. -nolic Allows installation of product packages without entering a license key.
 Licensed features cannot be configured, started, or used when this option is specified. -pkgtable Displays product's packages in correct installation order by group. -postcheck Checks for different HA and file system-related processes, the availability of different ports, and the availability of cluster-related service groups. -precheck Performs a preinstallation check to determine if systems meet all installation requirements.
-Veritas recommends doing a precheck before installing a product. -prod Specifies the product for operations. -component Specifies the component for operations.
+Veritas recommends doing a precheck before installing a product. -prod Specifies the product for operations. -component Specifies the component for operations. -redirect Displays progress details without showing the progress bar.

-Command Line Option Function -redirect Displays progress details without showing the progress bar. -require Specifies an installer patch file. -requirements The -requirements option displays required OS version, required packages and patches, file system space, and other system requirements in order to install the product. -responsefile response_file Automates installation and configuration by using system and configuration information stored in a specified file instead of prompting for information.
-The response_file must be a full path name.
-You must edit the response file to use it for subsequent installations.
+Command Line Option Function -require Specifies an installer patch file. -requirements The -requirements option displays required OS version, required packages and patches, file system space, and other system requirements in order to install the product. -responsefile response_file Automates installation and configuration by using system and configuration information stored in a specified file instead of prompting for information The response_file must be a full path name.
+You must edit the response file to use it for subsequen installations.
 Variable field definitions are defined within the file. -rolling_upgrade Starts a rolling upgrade.
-Using this option, the installer detects the rolling upgrade status on cluster systems automatically without the need to specify rolling upgrade phase 1 or phase 2 explicitly. -rollingupgrade_phase1 The -rollingupgrade_phase1 option is used to perform rolling upgrade Phase-I. In the phase, the product kernel packages get upgraded to the latest version. -rollingupgrade_phase2 The -rollingupgrade_phase2 option is used to perform rolling upgrade Phase-II.
-In the phase, VCS and other agent packages upgrade to the latest version.
+Using this option, the installer detects the rolling upgrade status on cluster systems automatically without the need to specify rolling upgrade phase 1 or phase 2 explicitly. -rollingupgrade_phase1 The -rollingupgrade_phase1 option is used to perform rolling upgrade Phase-I. In the phase the product kernel packages get upgraded to the latest version. -rollingupgrade_phase2 The -rollingupgrade_phase2 option is used to perform rolling upgrade Phase-II.
+In the phase VCS and other agent packages upgrade to the latest version.
 Product kernel drivers are rolling-upgraded to the latest protocol version. -rootpath root_path Specifies an alternative root directory on which to install packages.
-On Solaris operating systems, -rootpath passes -R path to pkgadd command. -rsh Specify this option when you want to use rsh and RCP for communication between systems instead of the default ssh and SCP.
+On Solaris operating systems, -rootpath passed -R path to pkgadd command. -rsh Specify this option when you want to use rsh and RCP for communication between systems instead of the default ssh and SCP.